Hall-and-Partners/robotframework-angularjs/README.rst

 AngularJSLibrary - robotframework-angularjs
 ===========================================
-An AngularJS extension to Robotframework's Selenium2Library
+An AngularJS extension to Robotframework's SeleniumLibrary

 What is included
 ----------------